Special Educational Needs and Disability (SEND) and Inclusion Policy

 - Key-workers maintain a close working relationship with parents and carers, ensuring that information between home and school are shared.
 The key-worker is responsible for sharing concerns raised by staff with parents; and for ensuring that concerns raised by parents are shared with the staff team.

-- If a child is supported by an SEND Teaching Assistant funded by the borough, the SENDCo and the child’s teacher and key-worker ensure that the TA fully understands and carries out their duties appropriately on a day-to-day basis.
+- If a child is supported by an SEND Learning Partner funded through the Resource base funding, the SENDCo and the child’s teacher and key-worker ensure that the Learning Partner fully understands and carries out their duties appropriately on a day-to-day basis.

-- Support for SEND is delivered by all teaching staff, through differentiated teaching methods.
+- Support for SEND is delivered by all teaching staff, through adapted teaching methods.

 - Our provision is frequently reviewed and adjusted in order to meet the additional and changing needs of our children.
 Our routine incorporates a number of small support groups, in addition to the differentiated provision normally available.
-This includes regular language support groups, with support for planning and implementation from the Speech and Language Therapy service.
+This includes regular language support groups, with support for planning and implementation from our commissioned Speech Therapist and through the Local offer Speech and Language Therapy service.

 - The SENDCo consults with health and social care professionals to ensure that medical needs are effectively supported.